Pet microchip scanners

-Which microchips will the Peeva scanner detect?
+Which microchips will the Peeva scanner detect and read?

 The Peeva scanner will detect each chip as it is passed over it.
-Otherwise, the likelihood of either of them being detected by the same scanner are slim.
+Otherwise, the likelihood of either of them being detected by the same scanner is slim.
 The Peeva scanner would detect both chips.
 The chain of custody would then be followed to ensure that the pet would be returned to its rightful owner.

 Why isn't it a requirement that all shelters and clinics use the same scanners?

-They should and microchip scanning should be standard operating procedure, but there is no federal or state regulation of microchip standards in the U.S., and different manufacturers are able to produce and patent different microchip technologies with different frequencies.
+They should and microchip scanning should be the standard operating procedure, but there is no federal or state regulation of microchip standards in the U.S., and different manufacturers are able to produce and patent different microchip technologies with different frequencies.
 Because of market competition, animal shelters and veterinary clinics are able to choose from several microchip manufacturers and scanners.
 Microchip scanners are expensive, and it is often cost-prohibitive to purchase several types of microchip scanners.

 Peeva Fetch That is something Peeva is working on, but until it goes live then there is not a central database in the U.S. for registering, as each manufacturer maintains its own database.

-Aren’t there other central registries already?
+Aren't there already central registries?

 It also puts the onus on the pet owner to register with the AAHA tool directly.
 Pet owners are not aware of the lack of standardization issue that Peeva is resolving in the first place, so it should never be assumed a microchip is not registered if it can not be found in the lookup tool.

-The look up tool does not provide the pet owner’s contact information.
+The lookup tool does not provide the pet owner’s contact information.
 It provides the name of the primary register the microchip is registered with.
 Then that registry needs to be called.

-The look up tool does not aggregate data from the various registries of the various microchip companies all competing for market share.
+The lookup tool does not aggregate data from the various registries of the various microchip companies all competing for market share.
 That is a big part of the data problem peeva is resolving.